 - Must possess a valid FAA Mechanic certificate with Airframe and Powerplant (A&P) ratings.

-- Must be competent and knowledgeable in the repair and maintenance of airframes, hydraulics, fuel systems, and aircraft engines.
+- Must be competent and knowledgeable in the repair and maintenance of both fixed-wing and rotary-wing aircraft and aircraft systems to include airframes, structural, hydraulics, fuel and electrical systems, and aircraft engines.

 - Must be reliable and demonstrate good judgment.